Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Additional details and results on designing fluorescent proteins

 \section{Additional details and results on designing fluorescent proteins}

 \paragraph{Features}

 Each sequence was first represented as a length-thirteen vector of signed bits ($-1$ or $1$), each denoting which of the two wild-type parents the amino acid at a site matches.
-The features for the sequence consisted of these thirteen signed bits, as well as all ${13 \choose 2}$ products between pairs of these thirteen bits, called the second-order interaction terms.
+The features for the sequence consisted of these thirteen signed bits, called the first-order terms in the main text, as well as all ${13 \choose 2}$ products between pairs of these thirteen bits, called the second-order interaction terms.

 \paragraph{Additional simulated measurement noise.}